 Leave your car near the parking area and continue on the dirt road (which is not feasible with a normal car) towards the Passo della Mulattiera.
 Initially the path climbs to edge of the forest in a beautiful valley.
 The trail then continues by cutting it halfway up to the Passo della Mulattiera (2412 m - 1h 15 'from the parking lot) where there is still one Barracks of the Alpini army XVI abandoned but open to visitors.
 The Passo della Mulattiera is a crossroads of paths and the indications for the Ferrata degli Alpini are clear.
 We will keep left in the direction of Punta Charrà which is straight ahead of us with the evident carving along the rock that we will hike.
 We will avoid the steep ridge that goes up directly while we cut diagonally the north side of the mountain on an evident trace and some blue marks until we meet the beginning of the metal equipment (15 'from the Passo della Mulattiera - 1h 30' from the parking lot).

 The start of the equipment takes place along a ledge initially flat then gradually more pronounced.
 At first the metal cable is dated and loose but the ease of the path should not create substantial problems.
 The ledge gradually narrows and the bottom is composed of gravel that does not instill great security.
 The cable in this part acts as a useful handrail.
-The equipped path continues along carvings and grooves to be crossed with cable or chains always on our right.
+The equipped path continues along carvings and gullies to be crossed with cable or chains always on our right.
 We continue on the aided path with gradually increasing exposure but almost no technical difficulties except generally the bottom in some places until you reach the end of the equipment at the Sanità Pass (2629 m - about 1h from the Mulattiera Pass).

 The equipment of the itinerary ends at the Sanità Pass and the climb to Punta Charrà is optional, although recommended.
 The review continues by including the summit climb.
 The itinerary follows the evident ridge with a logical path.
 It initially climbs a grassy slope for easy traces up to the beginning of the real ridge where we meet a first natural carving.
 The climb is not difficult but must be undertaken with caution proceeding between broken stones, traverses, rocky spikes and rocks following the red marks and, where you do not follow the ridge, you will stay on the southern side.
 After a couple of ups and downs you reach the summit of Punta Charrà (2843 m - 1h from Passo della Sanità - 2h from Passo della Mulattiera - approx. 3h 30 'total).